 Monte Albán is one of the most well-preserved archeological sites of Mexico.
 This we knew as well, hence we didn’t want to miss its visit, since we were already in Oaxaca.
 It is located in the suburbs of the capital, so let’s say it is easy to reach.
 Our hotel owner also told us that the best to go there for the early morning hours.
 We checked on the website, it says it opens at 10:00, but since a local is telling to you to go there on time, we listened to him of course.

 We arrived at 8:00, and it was already a long queue of vehicles parking and waiting in front of the entrance.
-This is when we learned that the gate indeed opens at 10:00, but they let in only a limited number of cars (80 cars all together / day) hence it’s better to arrive earlier as later you will miss your chance.
-There are no more parking places inside the territory of the site, this is why people were already queueing since early morning.
-We also joined the long queue and realized that we are in the middle of nowhere, with no bars, no shops, zero access to any bathrooms around.
+This is when we learned that the gate indeed opens at 10:00.
+But they let in only a limited number of cars (80 cars all together / day) hence it’s better to arrive earlier as later you will miss your chance.
+There are no more parking places inside the territory of the site.
+This is why people were already queueing since early morning.
+We also joined the long queue and realized that we are in the middle of nowhere.
+There were no bars, no shops, zero access to any bathrooms around.

 But if we would have known this upfront we could have also organized our day differently.
 The visit doesn’t take longer than a 1-2 hours, and if you arrive e.g. around 12:00, there won’t be any queue anymore, and you can easily get in without waiting there hours.
 Not to mention that there are buses and taxis as well available, and for the pedestrians there is no limitation at all, you can enter whenever you want, regardless the amount of people.